Mesh-free free-form lensing I: Methodology and application to mass reconstruction: Interpolation with radial basis functions

 As a last test we vary the number of evaluation points in the mesh-free, refined node layout, going from 1\% of the total number of nodes, 9, to 50\% of the total number of nodes, 450.
 We plot both performance metrics as a function of the number of evaluation points in Fig.~\ref{fig_appendix_inter_support}, where the shape parameters and the number of nearest neighbors in each case are optimally chosen.
-The interpolation accuracy is clearly a steep function of the number of evaluation points, where very good results ($<10^{-5}$ average and $<10^{-3}$ maximum relative error) can be achieved with a large number of evaluation points exceeding one quarter of the total number of nodes.
-It is remarkable however, that even with a very small number of evaluation points, only a few percent of the total number of grid nodes, good results can be achieved at least for the average relative error of all nodes.
-Accuracies at the percent level are possible although the maximum error can be close to or exceed 100\%.
+The interpolation accuracy is clearly a steep function of the number of evaluation points, where very good results ($<10^{-4}$ average and $<10^{-2}$ maximum relative error) can be achieved with a large number of evaluation points exceeding one quarter of the total number of nodes.
 We investigate the dependence of the interpolation accuracy on the number and position of the support points a little further in Fig.~\ref{fig_appendix_inter_pos}, where we show the relative interpolation error for four different evaluation point setups.
-Not surprisingly, the local performance of the interpolation strongly depends on the position of the evaluation points.
-Areas of high interpolation accuracy can be found near the evaluation points while the accuracy drops significantly in areas far from any evaluation point.